IbrahimTG99/IbrahimTG99/README.md

 - 👋 Hi, I’m @IbrahimTG99
 - 👀 I’m interested in Algorithms.
-- 🌱 I’m currently learning Android development.
+- 🌱 I’m currently working as an Android developer at Devsinc.
 - 💞️ I’m looking to collaborate on Algorithm analysis and research.
-- 📫 How to reach me you can reach me on LinkedIn.
+- 📫 How to reach me you can reach me on [LinkedIn](https://www.linkedin.com/in/ibrahim-tariq-690583189/).

 [![@ibrahimtg99's Holopin board](https://holopin.me/ibrahimtg99)](https://holopin.io/@ibrahimtg99)